dhotlo2/fast-create-react-components/README.md

 	•	Create the component with Cmd+Enter (macOS) or Ctrl+Enter (Windows/Linux).
 	•	Cancel the prompt with Cmd+Esc (macOS) or Ctrl+Esc (Windows/Linux).
 	•	Automatic Component Structure: When creating a component, the extension generates a basic React component file with the component name, skeleton code, and a functional component structure using TypeScript (.tsx).
+    •	Auto creates the folder if it doesn't exist as well.

 ## Screenshots